Article

 Returning to the fire example, an AI with the right sensors and programming could interact with fire and quickly learn that it’s dangerous without needing to be told.
 However, it might also learn that fire is useful, can be controlled, how to put it out, and how to react when you’ve been burned.

-This style of learning is of course riskier and a bit more difficult for the developer and the AI.
+This style of learning is of course riskier and a bit more difficult for the developer and the artificial intelligence.
 Neither has full control over the process and the results aren’t guaranteed, though you can be sure that the results will be interesting.

 Supervised learning is a method of teaching AI that builds off of inductive learning but uses a little less structure.
 It involves providing an AI with labeled training data.